ktaylor63/southeast/site/content/work-with-us/volunteer.md

     link: 'https://flic.kr/p/aUmGo2'
     alt: 'A young woman wearing a USFWS volunteer hat and shirt with a temporary from tattoo on her cheek.'
     caption: 'Nancy, a volunteer, attends the 2011 grand opening of our Caribbean offices in Boquerón, Puerto Rico.
 Photo by USFWS.'
-updated: 'November 8th, 2016'
+updated: 'March 17th, 2017'
 ---

 Volunteers help the U.S. Fish and Wildlife Service with almost everything we do.
 From wildlife monitoring to leading school programs or maintaining trails, our volunteers make it happen.
 In addition, [volunteering has been proven to provide benefits to your mental and physical health](http://www.helpguide.org/articles/work-career/volunteering-and-its-surprising-benefits.htm)!

 Volunteering with us is also a great way to engage with your local community while making a positive difference for American wildlife and habitats.
-Most of our stations and a variety of our projects have a need for volunteers, so if you have the desire to help, then we need you!
+Most of our stations and a variety of our projects need volunteers, so if you have the desire to help, then we need you!

 {{< figure class="photo-center" src="/images/pages/biologist-taking-notes.jpg" alt="A biologist taking notes in the field." caption="A volunteer takes notes while working with North Carolina biologists in a southern Appalachian bog.
 Photo by Gary Peeples, USFWS." link="https://flic.kr/p/aUmGo2" >}}